 Next, we need to go hunting for 5G towers, equipped with an EMF meter capable of reading at least some of their frequencies.
 In my article about how you can protect yourself and your family from 5G radiation, I go over in detail what kind of EMF meter you need to measure 5G, so I won’t cover that here.

 However, for now, since there really isn’t a better option, I’m recommending the Trifield TF2, which you can get on Amazon.
-At least at the time i’m writing this, the Trifield can measure all currently installed 5g antennas because they all use the lower range.
+At least at the time that I’m writing this, the Trifield can measure all currently installed 5g antennas because they all use the lower range.
 This may not always be the case.
 Here is what the Trifield website says about this:

 The TF2 RF mode covers up to 6 GHz.
 All the present 5G deployed in the US is in this frequency range (in fact, it is all below 5 GHz).
 However, within the next few years, commercial deployment of 5G in the next higher band, a big jump up to 28 GHz, may begin.
 At present, no RF meter is commercially available that simultaneously detects this high frequency band and the lower frequencies.
 It is not clear yet whether the 28 GHz band will ever be widely deployed, because there are problems.
 Chief among the problems is that 28 GHz is very poor at penetrating to the inside of buildings or even through windows.
 Also it generally has to be line-of-sight.